Pato O'Ward blasts IndyCar leadership for not landing race in Mexico ahead of NASCAR | TSN

 His fellow competitors felt for O'Ward, who has opened his own wallet with ticket promotions to get his fans to IndyCar races.

-IndyCar points leader Alex Palou smacked his forehead in exaggerated shock as to how IndyCar did not get the race that went to NASCAR, which will hold a points-paying event outside the United States for the first time in modern history next June.
+IndyCar points leader Alex Palou smacked his forehead in exaggerated shock as to how IndyCar did not get the race that went to NASCAR, which next June will hold a points-paying event outside the United States for the first time in modern history.

 “It’s like, everybody is overtaking us, like left, right, left, right,” Palou said.
 “One-hundred percent, we should have been (in Mexico City).
 It doesn’t make much sense for me.
 But for Pato, he’s been growing, so I think we’re like five years too late, and now NASCAR overtakes us.”